 THE best trip ever!
 I wanted to burn my return ticket and stay in Alaska!- Houston, TX

 We just loved the trip.
 It was our first Backroads experience and we were wary, since we are normally very independent travelers.
-I actually enjoy the process of finding the perfect hotel, plotting the trip, etc.., but I have been too busy lately to spend time researching and thought working with Backroads would make life easier - It did!
+I actually enjoy the process of finding the perfect hotel, plotting the trip, etc., but I have been too busy lately to spend time on this trip, and thought the Backroads plan would make life easier.
+It did!
 What a pleasure to put everything in someone else's hands.
 The leaders were super, the activities were good, the hotels were comfortable, and I loved not constantly thinking about pulling out my credit card.
 I also loved not handling my luggage, or worrying about directions.
 I thought it was a great value.
-Once I added up what we would have spent on hotels, food, transportation, rentals, etc it seemed very reasonable.- Columbus, OH
+Once I added up what we would have spent on hotels, food, transportation, rentals, etc…it seemed very reasonable.- Columbus, OH

 I honestly cannot think of anything that would have improved this trip.
 The itinerary was well designed, incorporating a good variety of activities and environments.
 I felt that I experienced some of the most beautiful scenery in Alaska.
 I choose to travel with Backroads for some locations rather than designing my trips myself because I can trust that the itinerary, accommodations, and in particular, the trip leaders, will be excellent.
 Backroads has a knack for finding great trip leaders with appealing personalities who make sure the trip runs smoothly and that guests do not see/feel all of the hustling that must be going on behind the scenes to ensure a seamless experience.
 I think the price for this trip provides tremendous value considering that we get guides, meals, equipment, etc.- Menlo Park, CA